Systems thinking · Free trial · B2B2C

 Show what we are capable of

-Customers can now browse existing use cases to discover Premise's capabilities.
+Customers can now browse existing use cases to discover the platform's capabilities.
 Previously, they were unaware of what we could deliver.

 Customers can collect data via a guided self-service workflow and see the results in 1-2 days rather than 4-6 weeks.
 We experimented with a products API and locations API to create a Proof of Concept for the first use case around Product Availability.